Seven Critical U.S. National Guard Missions

 Mission 3: Wildfire Suppression

 - Believe it or not, the National Guard’s UH-60 Black Hawks often serve in a firefighting capacity, sometimes alongside other Lockheed Martin aircraft such as Sikorsky’s Firehawk helicopter.
 UH-60 aircraft extinguish wildfires with the help of a Bambi Bucket, which can scoop and drop up to 650 gallons of water.
-During two multiday missions in July, Oklahoma Army National Guard crews flying UH-60 Black Hawk and LUH-72 Lakota helicopters conducted 744 water drops, releasing around 399,700 gallons on wildfires in Northwestern Oklahoma.
+Most recently, amidst the wildfire crisis in Hawaii, National Guard units have been activated to assist with fire suppression, with the help of Army UH-60 Black Hawks.
+Guardsmen supported the firefighting efforts by doing 58 aerial water drops of more than 100,000 gallons of water in just one day.